sheltermanager/asm3/src/static/pages/manual/_sources/configuration.rst.txt

     Name: KennelCough
     Label: Kennel Cough Tested?
-    Tooltip: Tick this box if the animal has been tested for kennel cough
+    Tooltip: Tick this box if the animal has been tested for kennel cough Show on new records screen: No
     Mandatory: No
     Searchable: No
+    Hidden: No
     Type: Yes/No
     Link: Animal - Additional
     DisplayIndex: 0